 Facade Panels - more than just a pretty face

 Facade panels are one of the components of a rain-screen system.
-These systems are usually retrofit on residential, industrial and commercial buildings to improve the performance of the original wall or to provide optimal performance in a new structure.
+A facade system is usually retrofit on a residential, industrial or commercial buildings to both improve the performance of the original wall and to give the wall an updated and pleasing appearance.

 Facade panels are very popular in Europe, but they are catching on in North America, due to flexibility they give the architect in terms of aesthetic.
-In addition the panels are designed to work together in building wall systems that reduce energy losses.
+In addition a facade system is designed to work together in building wall systems that reduce energy losses.

-The picture above shows porcelain panels which are hung from the rear using a proprietary clip system.
+The picture above shows a facade system from Agrob -Buchtal in Germany using porcelain panels which are hung from the rear using their proprietary clip system.

 Fiber cement panels are common, although composite plastic panels are used.
 The panels are attached to a system of sub-girts which support the panels and provide an air space for condensation to escape.
 The girts can also provide space to attach dense insulation to improve the thermal properties of the wall.